JustinHop/serverherald/README.md

     $ serverherald

+## Notification Methods

+serverherald has a pluggable notification system that currently supports the following methods:

+* Email using a local SMTP service
+* Email using the Mailgun API
+* iOS push notifications via Prowl
+* Custom HTTP(S) webhook

+The `method` directive in the configuration file determines how serverherald sends notifications.

 ## Installation

 serverherald is written in Python.
 It requires Python 2.6 or Python 2.7 and multiple dependencies.
 It is recommended to install this inside of a Python virtual environment.

 ### Red Hat / CentOS